 During addiction treatment, various types of psychotherapies are used to help people reduce and stop drug use and prevent relapse.
-Dialectical behavior therapy or DBT is one such psychotherapy modality that has proven to be extremely effective in addiction recovery.
+Dialectical behavior therapy, or DBT, is one such psychotherapy modality that has proven to be extremely effective in addiction recovery.
 In this article, we introduce you to DBT and how it works.
 We also compare DBT to another type of psychotherapy called CBT (cognitive behavioral therapy).
-Last but not least, we help you find the best dialectical behavior therapy Washington offers.
+Last but not least, we help you find the best DBT therapists Washington offers.

 What is dialectical behavior therapy or DBT?

 Dialectics refers to the back-and-forth conversation between two individuals to gain a better understanding of a problem.
 Dialectical behavior therapy, therefore, involves a dialogue between a client and a therapist.
 The goal of this dialogue is to identify false beliefs and ultimately arrive at the truth.
 This is the underlying basis of dialectical behavior therapy Washington.

 Dialectical behavior therapy was developed in the 1970s by Marsha Linehan, an American psychologist, to help people with mental health conditions.
 It was subsequently found to be effective in people battling addictions.
 The underlying principle of dialectical behavior therapy Washington is to teach recovering addicts a set of new skills.
 These skills help them deal with stress, regulate their emotions, improve communications, and become more mindful.
 The objective of dialectical behavior therapy Washington is to help an individual learn coping strategies that will keep them away from alcohol and drugs.